elmahio/documentation/docs/logging-to-elmah-io-from-azure-functions.md

 # Logging from Azure Functions

 Logging errors from Azure Functions, requires only a few lines of code.
+To start logging exceptions from a Function choose one of two methods:

+### Manually using `Elmah.Io.Client` (the stable choice)

-To start logging exceptions from a Function, install the Elmah.Io.Client NuGet package into your Function project:
+Install the [Elmah.Io.Client](https://www.nuget.org/packages/elmah.io.client/) NuGet package into your Function project:

 ```powershell
 Install-Package Elmah.Io.Client
 ```

-Functions don't provide any mechanism for logging all uncaught exceptions, why you will need to wrap your Function code in try-catch:
+Wrap your Function code in try-catch:

 ```csharp
 public class Function